WilliamUW/HackTheValley/README.md

 - **Real-World Application:** Developing a solution that addresses a common real-world problem - staying in touch with people.

-## What we learned
+## What I learned

-Throughout this hackathon, we learned a great deal:
+Throughout this hackathon, I learned a great deal:

-- **Technology Stacks:** We gained experience with a wide range of technologies, including computer vision, blockchain, and biometric encoding.
+- **Technology Stacks:** I gained experience with a wide range of technologies, including computer vision, blockchain, and biometric encoding.

 - **Solo Coding:** The experience of solo coding, while initially challenging, allowed for greater freedom and experimentation.